Academic Expectations and Program Requirements

 Semester Credit Hour

 The Master’s degree curriculum is designed to develop new understanding through research and creativity.
-Students have the option to pursue a thesis or non-thesis master’s degree.
+Students have the option to pursue a thesis or non-thesis (as available) master’s degree.

 Steps to Fulfill Master's Degree Requirements